isomerpages/moe-northvistapri/_parents-and-students/Information for Parents/General Information.md

 <p>All students can be dismissed via the Main Gate, Side Gate 3 (near Bistro)
 or Side Gate 7 (near ISH).
 Parents should work out an agreed meeting point with their children.
-For the safety of all students, parents should wait at the designated void decks of the&nbsp; HDB flats so as to avoid congestion at the gates.
-Parents who are driving into the school to pick up their children can do so only after 1.45 p.m. or when all our school buses have left.
+For the safety of all students, parents should wait at the designated void decks of the&nbsp;HDB flats so as to avoid congestion at the gates.
+Parents who are driving into the school to pick up their children can do so only after 1.45 pm or when all our school buses have left.
 Students should be waiting for their parents at the drop off point at Block A.</p>
 <p>On CCA days, parents/caregivers will pick the students from the main gate.